ymdatta/BagOfVisualWords/README.md

 # BagOfVisualWords
 Image categorization using Bag of visual words approach.

+Uses opencv python-contrib SIFT for feature extraction and scikit-learn's SVM.

 This is python implementation of Bag of visual words model, which again is based on the paper by Csurka et al[1].